 Goat gestation or pregnancy plays a large part of raising dairy goats because this is how goats get their milk supply.

-Learning how to raise goats can be a great venture that can provide you companionship, food, and even entertainment.
+After your goats have their kids, you will have to decide whether to let your does nurse naturally or bottle feed the baby goats - or a combination of both.
+Learning how to raise goats can be a great venture that can provide you companionship, food, and even great entertainment.

 Raw goat milk is the primary reason for raising dairy goats and they can provide you milk for 7 to 10 years.

 Goats can be raised in hot or cold weather, but some breeds will do much better in cooler rather than hotter climates.

-Providing goats with adequate nutrition is one of the most important parts in "how to raise goats" or your goats will be more prone to disease and will fail to reach their full potential.
+If you don't feed properly, your goats will be more prone to disease and will fail to reach their full potential.

 You must also trim their feet every few weeks or so to prevent hoof rot.

 to build a strong immune system against parasites and other invading

 Goats will experience heat every 18 to 21 days until bred.
 Breeding your doe early in her heat cycle may produce better results as ovulation occurs 12 to 36 hours after the onset of heat.

+The signs of heat include tail wagging, restlessness, mounting, mucous discharge, and being very vocal.
 During the mating season, glands on bucks produce an oily substance whose odor attracts the does.

 Some breeders prefer this method as it creates a special bond between you and the kid.

 If you choose to bottle feed once your doe's milk comes in, milk your goats 2 times each day about 12 hours apart.

 During the first day and possibly 10 days after kidding, she will only produce colostrum.

 Babies need the first milk or colostrum in order to get the antibodies needed to build their immune systems.
-This must be given to kids almost immediately.

 Choosing to allow your doe to nurse is how to raise goats more naturally and some people prefer this method.